groupoasys/Comparison_non_linear_solvers/README.md

 * [mosek](https://www.mosek.com/)
 * [snopt](https://web.stanford.edu/group/SOL/snopt.htm)

- We are interested not only in comparing the performance of the solver but also the differences between using them with or without calling the [Neos Server](https://neos-server.org/neos/), as well as to compare the efficiency of using them through [AMPL](https://ampl.com/).
+ We are interested not only in comparing the performance of each solver but also the differences between using them with or without calling the [Neos Server](https://neos-server.org/neos/), as well as to compare the efficiency of using them through [AMPL](https://ampl.com/).
 Hence, three lists of solvers are created from the previous one.

-The first list is formed by the solvers whose executable file are included in the [AMPL license](https://ampl.com/try-ampl/request-a-full-trial/#Form).
+The first list is formed by the solvers whose executable file are included in the [AMPL license](https://ampl.com/try-ampl/request-a-full-trial/#Form):

 **List solvers AMPL:**